zhuyu-cs/MeanFlow/README.md

     --fid-statistics-file "./fid_stats/adm_in256_stats.npz"
 ```
 This evaluation performs distributed sampling across 8 GPUs to generate 50,000 high-quality samples for robust FID computation.
 The framework validates MeanFlow's single-step generation capability (num-steps=1) and computes FID scores against pre-computed ImageNet statistics.

-**Notes**:
-1. When evaluating models trained with CFG , the --cfg-scale parameter must be set to 1.0 during inference, as the CFG guidance has been incorporated into the model during training and is no longer controllable at sampling time.
-2. We currently use [sd-vae-ft-ema](https://huggingface.co/stabilityai/sd-vae-ft-mse), which is not the suggested tokenizer in original paper ([sd-vae-ft-mse](https://huggingface.co/pcuenq/sd-vae-ft-mse-flax)).

 ## Acknowledgements